MicrosoftDocs/fabric-docs/docs/data-factory/dataflowsgen2-monitoring.md

 ### Download a CSV file of the refresh

 Some times you are in need of getting a CSV file of your refresh.
-To get this you take the following steps:
+To get this, you take the following steps:

 1. Open the refresh history of the dataflow
 1. Select the run you want to get a CSV file from